Audit log — who did what, when

 • Snippet / knowledge — created, edited, deleted; merge-proposal decisions.

-• Team — invites sent, accepted, members removed, permissions changed.
+• Team — invites sent, revoked, members removed, permissions changed.

-• Settings — SSO config saved, allowed-domain changes, retention changes, billing actions.
+• Settings — SSO config saved, widget config changes, billing actions, data-export requests.

-• Compliance — DPA requested, signed, subprocessor acknowledged.
+• Compliance — DPA requested, sent, canceled; subprocessor list acknowledged.

-Read-only browsing (looking at the leads list, opening a settings page) is not logged.
-The log is for state changes only.
+Read-only browsing (looking at the leads list, opening a settings page) is not logged, and neither are sign-ins — the log covers state-changing admin actions only.

 Filtering the log